 The views from the tower are breathtaking, and are a photographer’s and a history lover’s delight!

-For entrance tickets to the castle, it is 10 EUR ($13 USD) and it includes entry to the Viewing Tower, Virtual Castle (a short movie about Castle’s history), Slovenian History exhibition, Museum of Puppetry, and Once Upon a Time exhibition.
-Here is a combined ticket with sightseeing in Ljubljana.
+Entrance tickets to the castle, it is 10 EUR ($13 USD) and includes entry to the Viewing Tower, Virtual Castle (a short movie about the Castle’s history), Slovenian History exhibition, Museum of Puppetry, and Once Upon a Time exhibition.

 After visiting the Castle complex, stop by the Ljubljana Tourist Center for some photos.